-The Heritage Foundation claimed that the Royal Society had “significantly softened its position on global warming” , but this was a misrepresentation of the Society's actual position.
+The Heritage Foundation claimed that the Royal Society had “significantly softened its position on global warming,” but Greenpeace's Polluterwatch reports that this was a misrepresentation of the Royal Society's actual position. ,

-The Royal Society's accurate view that man-made climate change is a problem is evidenced in the report summary “[This report] shows that there is strong evidence that over the last half century, the earth's warming has been caused largely by human activity.”
+The Royal Society's view that man-made climate change is a problem is evidenced in the report summary: “[This report] shows that there is strong evidence that over the last half century, the earth's warming has been caused largely by human activity.”

 Nicolas Loris, the author of Heritage's controversial post, is a former associate of the Charles G. Koch Charitable Foundation.